 Certain of our subsidiaries' functional currencies are the local currencies of their respective foreign jurisdictions.
 We translate the results of operations of our foreign subsidiaries into U.S. dollars using average rates of exchange in effect during the period, and we translate balance sheet accounts using exchange rates in effect at the end of the period.
-We record the resulting currency translation adjustments in Accumulated other comprehensive income, a component of stockholders' equity, on our Consolidated Balance Sheets, and we record foreign currency translation gains and losses in Other expense (income) in our Consolidated Statements of Income.
-We recognize any noncontrolling interests' proportionate share of currency translation adjustments of our foreign consolidated joint ventures in Noncontrolling interests on our Consolidated Balance Sheets.
+We record the resulting currency translation adjustments in Accumulated other comprehensive income, a component of stockholders' equity, on our Consolidated Balance Sheets, and we record foreign currency transaction gains and losses in Other expense (income) in our Consolidated Statements of Income.
+We recognize any noncontrolling interests' proportionate share of currency translation adjustments in Noncontrolling interests on our Consolidated Balance Sheets.